SeQuenC-Consortium/qunicorn-core/docs/tutorials/pilot_tutorial.rst

 Add some tests and documentation
 --------------------------------

 1. Add some tests to the `qunicorn_core.core.tests` directory.
+Use the principles written in the tests/README.md file.

 2. If there exists a local executor (simulator?) you can add your tests to the automated_tests directory.
    Otherwise use the manual_tests directory.

-3. Write comments and documentation to your new implemented code, if there are some special architectural decisions you should also add them to the documentation.
+3. If you added a new assembler language and pilot you can use the method `test_utils.execute_job_test` like it is done in the `test_ibm_job_execution.py` file.

-WIP
+4. Write comments and documentation to your new implemented code, if there are some special architectural decisions you should also add them to the documentation.